 There’s nothing like desperately searching through Google Drive to find the right crisis statement to make responding to a crisis even more stressful.
-Make sure your crisis communications templates, responses, contact lists, and any other documentation needed are housed in one location where everyone who needs them can quickly access them.
+Make sure your crisis communications templates, responses, contact lists, and any other necessary documentation are housed in one location where everyone who needs them can quickly access them.
 This should be separate from your other business communications.

 It’s also important to ensure that any old or outdated information is removed in a timely manner.
-Keep your documents updated and note the date of updating on each individual file.
+Keep your documents updated, and note the updating date on each individual file.

 - Run a test situation.

-One thing that veteran B2B PR agencies know all too well is that in a crisis, most people forget what the plan says and just react.
+One thing that veteran B2B PR agencies know all too well is that most people forget what the plan says and just react in a crisis.

 This is why running test scenarios can be so helpful.
-If your team has gone through the motions before, they’re more likely to remember to go to the plan immediately.
-They’ll also feel more confident executing it when the time comes.
+If your team has gone through the motions before, they’re more likely to remember to go to the plan immediately, and they’ll also feel more confident executing it when the time comes.
 It may also be helpful to ask your PR firm for crisis communication examples to inform your own execution.

 Many brands never conduct this part of crisis preparation, but doing so can reassure everyone that the plan is working, or identify steps or areas that need to be reevaluated.
-Either way, your team comes out better prepared, and your brand comes out with stronger crisis preparedness.
+Either way, your team is better prepared, and your brand comes out with stronger crisis preparedness.

-How to react to a B2B crisis, step by step
+How to react to a B2B brand crisis, step by step